Chapter 6:

 “Your food… From yesterday…”, she continued on murmuring.

 Upon inspecting the microwave’s inner compartment, there seated a sole, cold bowl of rice and sides.
 It wasn’t yet inedible, but it was surely not tasty at this point, as the poor thing had spent the night inside the microwave.
-For a second, I wondered why Yukina hadn’t put it inside the fridge or eaten it before she went to bed.
+For a second, I wondered why Yukina hadn’t put it in the fridge or eaten it before she went to bed.
 Still, it was undeniably my responsibility to come down and have dinner properly.

 “Look, you…”, I was going to say something or another, but I stopped myself after a sudden realization.
 “You didn’t… Stay up, waiting for me to come down and have dinner… Right?”, I inquired.